Samuel V. Schoonmaker, IV

 About Sam

-When I arrived in England to study at Cambridge University, I met the men’s varsity ice hockey captain who told me that graduate students could play for university teams and that the better skaters were, in fact, from Canada and the United States.
-I hadn’t played full contact ice hockey for years, but I immediately asked my family to ship over my equipment.
+When I arrived at Cambridge, I met the men’s varsity ice hockey captain at a social event.
+He told me that graduate students could play for university teams, and that the better skaters came from Canada and the United States.
+I hadn’t played full contact ice hockey since high school, but I had competed on a “no contact” intramural college team for the past four years.
+I saw this as one last chance to contribute to a varsity team.

 After graduating from Columbia Law School, I went to work as a litigation associate for Day, Berry & Howard (now, Day Pitney).
-Two years later, my father and several colleagues decided to leave their large law firm to start a boutique matrimonial law firm.
+Two years later, my attorney father and several colleagues decided to leave their large law firm to start a boutique matrimonial law firm in Greenwich.
 I joined Schoonmaker & George as a junior lawyer, and I left eleven years later as a partner.
-I handled custody and financial disputes for mostly high net worth individuals.
+I handled custody and financial disputes for high net-worth individuals.

-I started an appellate law firm known as the Schoonmaker Legal Group, LLC in 2007.
-Only a small percentage of family law cases result in appeals after a court imposes a solution after a trial.
-Those cases almost always are either extremely complex or involve high levels of family conflict.
-The challenge intrigued me.
-I planned to spend the next few years handling appeals, writing scholarly articles on the law, and devoting more time to my family.
+I founded an appellate law firm known as the Schoonmaker Legal Group, LLC in 2007.
+Only a small percentage of family law cases result in appeals, after a judge imposes a solution following a contested trial.
+Appellate practice is great training for judges, who do not want their decisions reversed on appeal.
+Appellate matters almost always involve extreme complexity, high levels of interpersonal conflict, or both.

-Through these interactions, I came to know Broder Orland Murray & DeMattie LLC.
-I have long admired their people, their professionalism, and their approach, and when an opportunity to join the firm arose in 2022, I acted.
-I hope to spend the next phase of my career helping people resolve their family law matters in a civilized and respectful manner.
+Through those interactions, I came to know Broder Orland Murray & DeMattie LLC.
+I had long admired their professionalism and their approach.
+When an opportunity to join the firm arose in 2022, I acted.
+I now spend more time on premarital agreements and less time on high conflict litigation.
+Decades of experiences forever will inform my thinking, however.
+I still handle appeals and contested trials.
+Yet, my primary focus now is on helping people resolve their family law matters in a civilized and respectful manner, alongside work colleagues with whom I enjoy working.